 One big goal in making music, especially instrumental music, is to create a mood with sound.
 Painchaud is at his best mood making with “In Transit.”
 For starters, this music conjures up images of staring out a window – whether that be a plane, train or automobile (or, perhaps, some other mode of transportation) – and watching the world go by outside.
 We as humans are nearly in constant motion, so such a scenario is familiar.
 The percussion, which sounds like it’s been borrowed from an Indian raga, gives the music that extra exotic touch.
 This track has the feel of a Philip Glass composition, although it’s not nearly as repetitious as much of that man’s work.
 The bottom line, however, is that it creates a mood, which transports the listener to another place.

 If there were more daring musicians like Dave Painchaud out there, maybe more people would listen to the radio.
 Nobody should just eat burgers for lunch every day, and similarly no one should let their listening habits become so predictable that music becomes boring.
 Tales Told And Journeys Imagined is filled with stories and trips that are well worth your time.

 Matthew Forss is an independent writer and ethnomusicology jounalist, blogger and expert on World Music.
-His blog, insideworldmusic.blogspot.com/ is a treasure trove of information on this vast subject.
+His writings are a treasure trove of information on this vast subject.